a5221985/tutorials/Architecture/microservices/shared_database.md

 	1. DB will ensure that credit limit will not be exceeded even when simultaneous transactions attempt create orders for same customer

 ## Resulting Context ##
+1. Advantages
+	1. Familiar and straightforward ACID transactions can be used to enforce data consistency
+	2. Single db is simpler to operate

 ## Related Patterns ##